7 Ways to Find a Designer to Create Your T-Shirt Designs

 2. Crowdsource your t-shirt design ideas with 99designs

-If you like to weigh your options and take a pick, then you can consider 99designs.
-You describe the idea you’re going for, and set the amount that you’re willing to pay for that particular job.
+If you have a t-shirt design idea but can’t create it yourself, then consider 99designs.
+You describe the idea you’re going for and set the amount that you’re willing to pay for that particular job.

 Designers will then submit their versions of the design, and in the end, you’ll be able to choose your favorite from the pool of designs.
 Keep in mind, the amount of designs and quality of designs depends on the amount of money you offer for that particular assignment.

 This is the platform of choice for established designers.
 You can browse through their portfolios and get to know their personal style.
 If there’s anything that particularly interests you, then you can get in touch with the designer and ask them if they’d be willing to work with you.

-Designers who are for hire will have the “Hire me” button on their profile, like this one:
+Designers who are for hire will have a “Hire me” button on their profile, like this one:

-4. Find a freelancer online through freelance sites
+4. Find a freelance designer through freelance sites

 There are a bunch of tools that facilitate the process of finding, hiring, and paying for freelancers.
 These platforms also include reviews from other users, so that you have a better idea of the person you’re about to work with.
-Some of the most popular include:
+Some of the most popular ones include:

 This is less of a “freelancer” site than it is a site for anyone who wants to offer their skills for $5.
 This is an entry-level space, and the basics are offered with an option to upgrade your purchase.

 This might be better for simpler designs that you need a hand executing.

 6. Offer to sell existing designs